How Hot Are Jalapeño Peppers? (And How To Make Them Less Spicy)

 If you grow your own peppers at home, there are a few things you can do grow hotter peppers.
 These include stressing the plants, planting unique cultivars, and more.

-If you need more heat in a pinch, try adding a few serrano peppers.
+If you need more heat in a pinch, try adding a few serrano peppers to your recipe.
 These smaller, green peppers are a bit spicier than jalapeños, which can help satisfy your spice craving.

-I hope this article helps you learn about how spicy jalapeños are.
+I hope this article helps you understand how spicy jalapeños are.
 While there is quite a range in heat, there is a good reason jalapeño peppers are so popular!